civicrm/civicrm-infra/ansible/roles/icinga2/README.md

 ### TODO

-* The configuration of the server is missing some bits to configure icingaweb2.
+* The configuration of the server is missing some bits to configure icingaweb2:
+  * nginx vhost configuration
+  * letsencrypt https cert (c.f. dehydrated role)
+  * icingaweb2 installation itself (which also requires creating a mysql user/db)
+  * enable features-available/ido-mysql
+  * create the icinga2 database (see ido-mysql, should have credentials with random pass)
+  * import the icinga2 schema: mysql --defaults-file=/etc/mysql/debian.cnf icinga2 < /usr/share/icinga2-ido-mysql/schema/mysql.sql
+  * configure the Monitoring Backend: https://www.icinga.com/docs/icinga2/latest/doc/02-getting-started/#enabling-the-ido-mysql-module
+  * configure the Monitoring transport: use Icinga2 API, user/pass in /etc/icinga2/conf.d/api-users.conf

 * Master server should include zones.d/* (see icinga2.conf and uncomment the line).